 Centre for Energy Policy

-The Centre supports efforts to sustain and safeguard the UK’s energy supply while maintaining international commitments to cut carbon emissions.
+The Centre for Energy Policy supports efforts to sustain and safeguard the UK’s energy supply while maintaining international commitments to cut carbon emissions.
 Its work covers areas such as energy production, sustainability of energy supply and the economic and environmental impacts of energy policies.
-Academics work closely with colleagues in, for example, the Engineering Faculty, Strathclyde Business School and the university’s Technology & Innovation Centre in multidisciplinary research, knowledge exchange and education in the energy policy arena.
+The role of the Centre for Energy Policy is to bring evidence based critical thinking to addressing these challenges in all economic sectors.
+The Centre has been recognised by BEIS for its “world-leading research in to economic impacts of CCUS”.
+The Centre is technology agnostic.
+The Centre is led by Professor Karen Turner, and works closely with the Engineering Faculty, Strathclyde Business School, the Law School, the Offshore Renewable Energy Catapult, and the University’s Technology & Innovation Centre to pursue interdisciplinary research, knowledge exchange and education in the energy policy arena.

 University of Aberdeen

-The CCS Group sits within the Institute of Energy, which encompasses energy research and education at the University.
-The group has a diverse and growing portfolio of CCS research, which includes capture engineering, offshore storage, social perceptions of CCS, law and petroleum economics.
+The CCUS Aberdeen Research Group has a diverse and growing portfolio of CCS research, which includes capture engineering, offshore storage, social perceptions of CCS, law and petroleum economics.
 The group has developed and makes use of a range of high-quality, cutting edge research facilities.